Gunidespitez/wired-Gunisha-ECE/README.md

 -------------------
 * Logged into level 3 of Bandit using SSH with the command *"ssh bandit2@bandit.labs.overthewire.org"* and the password obtained from the previous level.
 * Used the **'ls'** command to list files in the home directory and found the file "spaces in this file name".
-* Used the 'cat' command to read the file's contents and found the password with "cat cat spaces\ in\ this\ filename".
+* Used the **'cat'** command to read the file's contents and found the password with "cat cat spaces\ in\ this\ filename".
 ***Password - MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx***

 Bandit Level 3 -> 4
 -------------------
-Logged into level 4 of Bandit using SSH with the command "ssh bandit3@bandit.labs.overthewire.org" and the password obtained from the previous level.
+* Logged into level 4 of Bandit using SSH with the command "ssh bandit3@bandit.labs.overthewire.org" and the password obtained from the previous level.
-Used the 'ls' command to list the directory "inhere".
+* Used the **'ls'** command to list the directory "inhere".
-Used the 'cd' command to enter the "inhere" directory.
+* Used the **'cd'** command to enter the "inhere" directory.
-Used the 'ls -a' command to list all files in this directory and found the hidden file "...Hiding-From-You".
+* Used the **'ls -a'** command to list all files in this directory and found the hidden file "...Hiding-From-You".
-Used the 'cat' command to read the file's contents and found the password with "cat ...Hiding-From-You".
+* Used the **'cat'** command to read the file's contents and found the password with "cat ...Hiding-From-You".
-Password - 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ
+* ***Password - 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ***

 Bandit Level 4 -> 5
 -------------------
-Logged into level 5 of Bandit using SSH with the command "ssh bandit4@bandit.labs.overthewire.org" and the password obtained from the previous level.
+* Logged into level 5 of Bandit using SSH with the command "ssh bandit4@bandit.labs.overthewire.org" and the password obtained from the previous level.
-Used the 'ls' command to list files and directories and found the "inhere" directory.
+* Used the 'ls' command to list files and directories and found the "inhere" directory.
-Used the "ls inhere" to list all files in the "inhere" directory.
+* Used the "ls inhere" to list all files in the "inhere" directory.
-Used the 'file' command to list types of files in the directory with "file inhere/*".
+* Used the 'file' command to list types of files in the directory with "file inhere/*".

-Output - bandit4@bandit:~$ file inhere/*
+==Output - bandit4@bandit:~$ file inhere/*
 inhere/-file00: data
 inhere/-file01: data
 inhere/-file02: data